We're sponsoring DPW Amsterdam 2025 – Join the future of procurement! 🚀

 Automation minimizes the frequent manual effort associated with preparing, sending, and collecting sourcing documents.
 This can speed the end-to-end process and allow procurement teams to spend their time on more strategic decisions rather than administrative ones.

 By facilitating open bidding and comparative visibility to supplier offers, eRFx provides much greater ability to identify and negotiate the best price or lowest risk solution.
-In this way, it streamlines procurement spend and allows for more negotiating on the best offers.
+In this way, it eliminates manual errors and duplicate work.

 eRFx provides transparency by evaluating all suppliers using the same set of criteria and timelines.
-A transparent approach ensures an ethical, unbiased process that is easier to audit and defend.
+All data is stored in a single repository, which promotes transparency and ensures an ethical, unbiased process that makes it easier to conduct a procurement audit and defend at the time of review.

 5. Improved internal collaboration